How to use Brisbane City Plan 2014

 - be exempt from assessment against City Plan

-- be required to comply with identified requirements for accepted development in City Plan (that will not require you to submit a development application to Council)
+- be required to comply with identified requirements for accepted development in City Plan (where you don't need to submit a development application to Council)

 - be assessable development that will require you to submit a development application to Council or;